- Academic Affairs

 The Department of Education can withhold federal funding from any institution that doesn’t comply with Title IX.
 Since 2001, the Department of Education has issued guidance to schools with steps to follow in order to comply with Title IX; one such step is Title IX training for all employees.

 Every UMB employee must take this training.
 While the intention is not to single out individual employees, the failure of any one UMB employee/department/lab/unit to comply means the University, as a whole, could lose federal funding.
 UMB employees who fail to timely complete required training may be subject to appropriate disciplinary action.
 Again, it is highly recommended that employees access the eLearning system well in advance of the annual deadline to ensure that any issues or concerns will be resolved well ahead of the deadline.

 Supervisors should help lead the push for compliance by their employees.
 Ensuring employees complete mandatory training is a metric upon which a supervisor may be evaluated as part of informal and formal performance evaluations.

-Your online training information is stored in eLearning for UMB’s records — you do not need to send confirmation of completion to OAC.
+Your online training information is stored for UMB’s records — you do not need to send confirmation of completion to OAC.

-If you would like to save or print proof of completion for your own records, go to Quick Links and select Learning Transcript.
-Select the Actions button (on the far right) for the eLearning course, and select View Certificate.
-Be sure that you have disabled your pop-up blockers!
-The certificate will open in a separate window.
+If you would like to save or print proof of completion for your own records, the certificate of completion becomes available at the end of the training.
 You can print or save the certificate from that new window.